rdwatters/phc/content/one/09-are-other-committees-creating-blog-posts.md

 weight: 09
 ---

-* NIPC has created and published 3 articles with 3 articles ready to publish
+* NIPC has created and published 7 articles with 7 articles ready to publish
 * PMC published 1 article in 2016 with intent to publish quarterly
-* RFEC committed to monthly articles starting Q2
+* RFEC has published 1 article with plans to move to monthly publishing next month